ws-kj/wos/README.md

-wos is a 32bit hobby operating system.
+wOS is a 64-bit non POSIX compliant hobby OS.